The preferred format for thank you notes may vary depending on the industry, location, and corporate culture.

 Having the correct snail-mail address is required for quick delivery of your note.
 To ensure the speediest delivery, specify the address very clearly and carefully, and always include a return address so that you will know if a message was not delivered.

 Note that having any of the information above address elements listed above missing or wrong will delay, and perhaps stop, delivery of your thank you note.

 As usual, be sure that your printed thank you is perfect.
 A formal organization that requires such a response will probably not be very accepting of errors in your thank you.

 You may gain points and speed by hand-delivering your printed thank you note to the receptionist.
-Don't linger or try to talk with anyone.
+Do not linger or try to talk with anyone.
 Just drop off the note and leave.

-Whether it is your first interview and it was over the phone or Skype, or the 3rd round of in-person interviews on-site, your thank you will put you ahead of the majority of job candidates who don't make the effort.
+Whether it is your first interview and it was over the phone or Zoom, or the 3rd round and in-person on-site, your thank you will put you ahead of the majority of job candidates who do not make the effort.